dcemmerson/COLA_Project/README.md

 Create an account at [cola.govapps.us](https://cola.govapps.us/).
 Choose which posts to be notified about when cost of living adjustment (COLA) rates change.
 Receive emails when these rates change.

 This system monitors COLA rates found at [aoprals.state.gov](https://aoprals.state.gov/Web920/cola.asp) daily.
 Upon COLA rates changing to a post to which you are subscribed, we will notify you via email within 24 hours.

+## Contributing
+For more information on contributing to this project, head over to [CONTRIBUTING.md](https://github.com/dcemmerson/COLA_Project/blob/master/CONTRIBUTING.md), and feel free to submit a [pull request](https://github.com/dcemmerson/COLA_Project/pulls) or [issue](https://github.com/dcemmerson/COLA_Project/issues).

+We will happily review all contributions.